From JPMA From the "JPMA Press Conference

 As part of our efforts to promote the proper use of pharmaceuticals, we have been co-hosting a seminar on drug resistance (AMR) with the Japan Medical Association, a public interest incorporated association, and working with the Council on the Proper Use of Drugs to create public awareness materials on polypharmacy.
 In the future, we will further strengthen and promote initiatives for proper use of drugs, such as holding media forums related to polypharmacy.

-With regard to NHI drug price reform, we have requested that the NHI system be revised to appropriately reflect the medical value of pharmaceuticals, such as by improving the additional payment for new drug creation, etc., in preparation for the FY2020 NHI drug price reform.
+With regard to reform of the NHI drug price system, we have requested that the system be revised to appropriately reflect the medical value of pharmaceuticals, such as by improving the additional payment for new drug creation, etc. in preparation for the FY2020 NHI drug price reform.
 We will continue to study the "reorganization of the evaluation system for new drugs" and "establishment of an evaluation system that is easy for the public to understand" for the FY2022 NHI drug price reform.
 In addition, we will also work on "organizing the thinking behind the consideration of an all-generation social security system.

 Aiming to contribute to society through the development of new drugs Japan Pharmaceutical Manufacturers Association